Icon

 Don't

-• Don’t replace meaningful text with icons unless the icon is universally recognized or paired with a label.
+• Replace meaningful text with icons unless the icon is universally recognized or paired with a label.

-• Avoid excessive icon customization that breaks design consistency.
+• Use excessive icon customization that breaks design consistency.

 Properties